GhostActive/pymp-my-coding-skills/content/dict.md

 ('Mastering Python: A Quick Guide', '2020-12-23')
 ```

 **Note** that the values within the returned `tuple` are only shallow copies.
-If a contained object is mutable, all changes affects the original instance of the object, which can lead to unexpected behaviour.
+If a contained object is mutable, all changes affects the original instance of the object, which can lead to unexpected behavior.

 ### Conclusion